jackdewinter/pymarkdown/newdocs/src/user-guide.md

 Without this extension enabled, PyMarkdown interprets the first and sixth lines as thematic breaks and treats lines 2 through 5 as a paragraph.
-When MkDocs aggregates this document, it instead displays content starting at `This is the first...` and uses the front-matter YAML purely as metadata.
+When MkDocs aggregates this document, it instead displays content starting at `This is the first...` and uses the Front-Matter YAML purely as metadata.
 In particular, MkDocs uses the title field as the document title and ignores the other fields unless they are referenced by a theme.

+This matches the behavior of the [MkDocs application](https://www.mkdocs.org/user-guide/writing-your-docs/#meta-data), which uses the Front-Matter block as metadata and starts rendering at the first Markdown paragraph.
-To align with that behavior, enabling this extension causes PyMarkdown to treat the front-matter block as metadata and remove it from the stream of Markdown elements that rules evaluate.
+To align with that, when this extension is enabled PyMarkdown treats the Front-Matter block as metadata and removes it from the Markdown token stream that rules evaluate.

 When this extension is enabled:

-- Rules effectively "start" at the first line after the front matter.
+- Rules effectively "start" at the first line after the Front-Matter.
-- Line and column positions in failures are still computed relative to the original file, not to a version with front matter stripped.

-In practice, this keeps diagnostics aligned with the on-disk file while also matching what an aggregating tool such as MkDocs renders.
+- Line and column positions in Rule Failures are still computed relative to the original file, not to a version with Front-Matter stripped, so diagnostics stay aligned with the on‑disk file while matching what an aggregating tool such as MkDocs renders.

 ##### Pragma Extension